-The good thing about ad blocking is that it significantly improves your browsing experience by removing annoying pop-ups, video ads, and huge piles of content that doesn’t interest you at all.
-However, besides the obvious – browsing without ads – there are other benefits of installing an ad blocking software:
+The good thing about ad blocking is that it significantly improves your browsing experience by removing annoying pop-ups, video ads, and tons of content that doesn’t interest you at all.
+However, there are more benefits of installing ad-blocking software:

-With an ad blocker turned on, you can finally read your favorite articles, watch Youtube videos and browse in peace without flashy ads popping on your screen.
-While it is a definite benefit for you as a reader, it is quite the opposite for publishers that simply don’t get paid for ads that don’t reach you.
+With an ad blocker turned on, you can finally read your favorite articles, watch Youtube videos, and browse in peace without flashy ads popping up on your screen.
+However, publishers don’t get paid for ads that don’t reach you.

-This is because the content you are used to accessing for free is actually paid by ads.
-More specifically, advertisers only pay for ads that get served.
-So if an ad doesn’t appear on your mobile or desktop screen as expected because you have blocked it, the news portal you love to read every day simply won’t get paid.
+Sometimes, the content you are used to accessing for free is actually paid for by ads – and advertisers only pay for ads that get served.
+If an ad doesn’t appear on your mobile or desktop screen because you blocked it, the site you love to read simply won’t get paid.

 Publishers, of course, try their best to find ways around ad blocking.
-Some of them engage in producing sponsored content, others offer paid subscriptions or ask you politely to whitelist their website or at least pause your ad blocker for a while.
-There’s also a practice to prevent readers from accessing the content if an ad blocker is turned on.
+Some of them produce sponsored content, while others offer paid subscriptions or ask you politely to whitelist their website or pause your ad blocker for a while.
+Some even prevent readers from accessing their content if an ad blocker is turned on.

-Another option is to get VPN (Virtual Private Network) with a built-in ad blocker, which prevents ads from following you online and keeps your browsing activity safe at the same time.
+Another option is to get a VPN (Virtual Private Network) with a built-in ad blocker that prevents ads from following you online and keeps your browsing activity safe at the same time.

 NordVPN’s CyberSec technology efficiently blocks suspicious domains so that no malware or other cyber threats can infect your device.
 It also effectively blocks ads on mobile.
 On top of that, it will hide unwanted pop-ups, autoplay video ads, and other advertising material the moment you enter a website.
 Just make sure you purchase it from our official website as it no longer blocks ads if downloaded from Google Play store due to Google’s policies.